Reviews You Can Rely On

 Carving Ability

 Ski resorts are typically well-maintained playgrounds.
 Groomed terrain accounts for most beginner and intermediate trails at most resorts.
 For the expert, groomed slopes are opportunities to open it up, make big turns, and push your limits in a more controlled environment.
 We scored each model based on its edge-to-edge quickness, carving ability, and edge hold for this metric.
-With plenty of groomers at our ski tips this season, we could lay each ski over on edge, and there were quite a few contenders for the best carving ski this year.
+First thing in the morning is when our testers assess skis for their carving ability, before the carefully manicured groomers get cut up.

-All-mountain skis with a more traditional design, like camber underfoot and a slightly narrower waist, are usually preferred for carving and on-piste performance.
-Stiffer, more powerful skis like the Declivity 92 Ti stand out for their ability to hold an edge and pop quickly back and forth between edges.
-However, slightly softer skis like the Peak 88 By Bode and Salomon QST 92 can handle a carve nearly as well, just generally not at the same speeds.
-These skis tend to be more forgiving when you find yourself slightly off balance, as the softer flex allows you to course-correct rather than bucking you into the backseat.
+All-mountain skis with a more traditional design, like camber underfoot and a slightly narrower waist compared to the tips and tails, are usually preferred for carving and on-piste performance.
+Stiffer, more powerful skis like the Armada Declivity 92 Ti stand out for their ability to hold an edge and pop quickly back and forth between edges.
+However, slightly softer skis like the DPS Wailer 100 and Fischer Ranger 96 can handle a carve nearly as well, just generally not at the same speeds.
+These skis tend to be more forgiving when you find yourself slightly off balance, as the softer flex allows you to reorient rather than finding yourself flying into outer space.

 The Declivity 92 Ti balances stability and a playful, energetic nature.
 It's unlike any other carving ski we've been on.